 A more science fantasy piece.
 Sort of set in the Xuya continuity I guess?
 Aka fun with pregnancy and birth and not at all based on actual life experience 🙂

-Many thanks to Daniel Franklin for reading me in record time and convincing me it wasn’t totally broken (I was actually all set to bin the story and start afresh).
+Many thanks to D Franklin for reading me in record time and convincing me it wasn’t totally broken (I was actually all set to bin the story and start afresh).